quantnetwork/overledger-sdk-javascript/examples/bitcoin-segwit/README.md

 ## Running the examples

-### Native SegWit transaction

-### Nested SegWit transaction

-A nested SegWit account `p2sh-p2wpkh` is created for wallet not supporting SegWit transaction.
-A nested witness `p2wpkh` is then wrapped with a legacy `p2sh` script type address.

 The scripts that might be needed in the UTXOs inputs of the transaction you are building, are the following:

 * The `ScriptPubKey`, the locking script of the utxo (PubKey Script).
 It is the script placed on the output of the utxo to ensure that only the correct receiver can unlock and spend the utxo.